 After the war ended many of the children stayed in Britain or emigrated to the newly formed state of Israel, America, Canada or Australia.
 Most of the children had been orphaned since leaving their homes, losing their families in the ghettos or camps they had escaped.

-The Jewish refugees who fled to Britain before the outbreak of war in 1939 to escape Hitler came from Germany, Austria and Czechoslovakia.
-They were the first sizable group of refugees in the successive waves of immigration that flowed into Britain from the middle decades of the last century.
-By 1939, Britain was playing host to over 60,000 refugees, some 50,000 of whom settled permanently.
+Jewish refugees fled to Britain before the outbreak of war in 1939 to escape persecution, coming from Germany, Austria and Czechoslovakia.
+By 1939, Britain was home to over 60,000 Jewish refugees, 50,000 of whom settled permanently.
 They were joined after 1945 by a smaller group of Jews who had survived the Holocaust in Europe.

-These refugees sought asylum from racial, religious and political persecution; even though Nazi measures against the Jews had not by 1939 escalated into the attempt at total extermination witnessed during the wartime Holocaust.
-The vicious and systematic discrimination to which Jews were subjected made life intolerable for them even before 1939.
+These refugees sought asylum from racial, religious and political persecution.
+Nazi measures against the Jews had not yet escalated into the attempt at total extermination that was to come.
+However, the vicious and systematic discrimination to which Jews were subjected made life intolerable for them even before 1939.

-The admission of Jewish refugees from Central Europe was opposed by sections of the press, by right-wing political forces, by groups like Oswald Mosley’s British Union of Fascists, and by those arguing for the preservation of ‘British jobs’ at a time of high unemployment against the perceived threat of imported foreign labour.
-The refugees had their supporters in liberal circles and among those whose compassion was aroused by their plight.
-Only after the intensification of Nazi persecution of the Jews that took place in 1938/39 did Britain accept larger numbers of refugees, admitting some 50,000 in the last eighteen months before the outbreak of war, including some 10,000 unaccompanied Jewish children who came on the Kindertransport.
+The admission of Jewish refugees to Britain was opposed by sections of the press, right-wing political forces including Oswald Mosley’s British Union of Fascists, and by those arguing for the preservation of ‘British jobs’ at a time of high unemployment.
+The refugees had supporters in liberal circles and among those whose compassion was aroused by their plight.
+It was only after Nazi persecution of the Jews intensified in 1938/39 that Britain accepted larger numbers of refugees, admitting around 50,000 in the last eighteen months before the outbreak of war, including the 10,000 unaccompanied Jewish children who came on the Kindertransport.